SINGLE ORIGIN CHOCOLATE

 The flavour profile of a true single origin chocolate, made by one of the world's fine chocolate makers, can be as complex and specialist as a fine wine.
-Also, the term "single origin" should not be taken as an assurance the chocolate is necessarily of a high quality, as this of course depends on who is actually making the chocolate and what quality of cocoa they are using.
+However, the term "single origin" should not be taken as an assurance the chocolate is necessarily of a high quality, as this of course depends on who is actually making the chocolate and what quality of cocoa they are using.
 For a true understanding of this term and to avoid being misled by clever marketing and packaging, read on..

 Definition of single origin chocolate

-Single origin chocolate is so called because the cocoa beans used to create it are taken from a single source/origin, in some instances a single estate or plantation but in most instances a single country or region.
+Single origin chocolate is so called because the cocoa beans used to create it are taken from a single source/origin, in some instances even a single estate or plantation but in most instances a single country or region.
 It refers to the origination of the cocoa beans used to create the chocolate and not the finished chocolate itself.
 The source (terroir) and use of certain cocoa varieties allows the chocolate maker to create particularly charismatic flavour profiles.
 Single origin chocolate is more likely to vary in flavour from one harvest to another.

 Good and bad single origin chocolate